 Convert the Model to TF:

 Note that the ONNX model already has the input shape in NHWC format. onnx2tf by default expects the input shape to be NCHW and will introduce a transpose operation to the input to convert it to NHWC.
 The steps below ensure that the generated TFLite input shape format remains NHWC.
-We start by removing the
+We start by removing the :0 suffix from the input since TensorFlow introduces its own suffixes.

 We can use the generated TF saved_model and convert it to TFLite using the TFLite converter.